shahvezahmad/POS-Project/README.md

 3. Run the development server : npm run dev
 4. watch db.json : json-server --watch public/data/db.json
 5. use (admin / admin12345) for login page authentication .

-## Support

-For any questions or support related to the project, please open an issue on the Github repository.

-## Contributing

-If you would like to contribute to the project, please fork the repository and make a pull request.

-## License

-POS-Project-React is licensed under the MIT License.see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- This project is a part of the [Foothill Technology Solutions, LLC.](https://www.foothillsolutions.com/) internship program.
-- Thanks to [MohammadAbusaa](https://github.com/MohammadAbusaa) for the his advisory and support during the training period.